Yale–Columbia Southern Observatory

-The refrector was housed in a meridian building and movement on either side of the meridian was restricted, resulting in large "dead zones", areas of the sky that are not available for observations.
+The refractor was housed in a meridian building and movement on either side of the meridian was restricted, resulting in large "dead zones", areas of the sky that are not available for observations.
 No residences were built near the meridian building to avoid light pollution.
 Intensive observations with this telescope, in conjunction with those at the Cape Observatory, made the knowledge of the distances of southern stars almost as complete as for northern stars.
 In 1951, the 23 year program for determining distances to stars in the Southern Hemisphere was completely completed.
 The observatory had fulfilled its primary function and, due to increasing urban light pollution, it was decided to close it.
 Today, the Wits planetarium is located on the territory next to the former Yale-Columbia Station.
 The Yale-Columbia refractor emigrated to Mount Stromlo Observatory in 1952.
 A Corporation was then spun out in 1962 under the name Yale-Columbia Southern Observatory, Inc. (YCSO) in collaboration with Columbia University.